notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 COINBASE had the power, which it exercised, to control the general affairs of CRYPTSY and VERNON during the relevant time period and had the power, which it exercised, to directly or indirectly control or influence the specific transactions of CRYPTSY and VERNON which resulted in their primary violations of law.

 78.
-COINBASE also had the duty to stop CRYPTSY and VERNON’s crimes, yet it refused to do so because COINBASE was more interested in enriching itself, even if it meant

--16
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com
-furthering CRYPTSY and VERNON’s crimes and allowing CRYPTSY and VERNON to cause massive financial losses to hundreds if not thousands of CRYPTSY users --many of whom are COINBASE customers as well.
+COINBASE also had the duty to stop CRYPTSY and VERNON’s crimes, yet it refused to do so because COINBASE was more interested in enriching itself, even if it meant furthering CRYPTSY and VERNON’s crimes and allowing CRYPTSY and VERNON to cause massive financial losses to hundreds if not thousands of CRYPTSY users --many of whom are COINBASE customers as well.

 79. As a Money Services Business, COINBASE has strict obligations under the Currency and Foreign Transactions ReportingAct of 1970 a/k/athe Bank SecrecyAct (the“BSA”) to monitor customer transactions and report any suspicious activities to law enforcement authorities.
 See 31 U.S.C. § 5311; 12 C.F.R. § 208.63.
 TheUSA PatriotAct of 2001 (the“Patriot Act”) reinforced this obligation and underscored the importance of implementing robust internal systems to detect and report money laundering and other suspicious activities.
 The regulations promulgated pursuant to the Patriot Act require financial institutions to institute an anti money-laudering (“AML”) program that includes four pillars: (i) designating an individual or individuals responsible for managing BSA compliance; (ii) a system of policies, procedures, and internal controls to ensure ongoing compliance; (iii) training for appropriate personnel; and (iv) independent testing of compliance.
 12 C.F.R. § 208.63.

 80. For Money Services Businesses to comply with these obligations, the institutions have a legal obligation to fully understand their customer’s business.
 This “know your customer” (“KYC”) duty is imposed pursuant to 12 C.F.R. § 208.62.
 Institutions viewing account activity need a baseline against which to distinguish account activity that may be normal for a particular industry from account activity that might suggest an illegal enterprise.
 The KYC duty pre-dated the Patriot Act.
 Not only was it suggested by such guidelines as the Federal Reserve’s BSA Examination Manual of 1995 and Supervisory Letter on Private Banking Activities, SR 97-19 (SUP), but it was standard industry practice.
--17
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com

 81. At all relevant times, CRYPTSY and VERNON used COINBASE as their primary liquidator and deposited and liquidated the stolen CRYPTSY client assets through CRYPTSY and VERNON’s COINBASE accounts.

 82. Until late-2015 --at which time COINBASE finally closed CRYPTSY and VERNON’s accounts --CRYPTSY and VERNON liquidated and laundered over $8 Million representing Plaintiffs’ and other CRYPTSY customers’ assets.

 83. COINBASE knew that the activity being undertaken by CRYPTSY and VERNON was illegal.
 When COINBASE asked CRYPTSY and VERNON for information corroborating the legitimacyof the highvolumeofassets thatwereflowingthrough CRYPTSY and VERNON’s COINBASE accounts, CRYPTSY and VERNON gave patently ridiculous explanations that no reasonable Money Services Business would accept.

 84.
 Despite the lack of credibility in the responses given, COINBASE took no steps for approximately 18 months to shut CRYPTSY and VERNON out as COINBASE customers or to expose the illegal activities to law enforcement authorities.